wpwoodjr/plex-docker/README.md

 You can run one Plex server in `host`, `bridged`, or `http-only` modes on a given host.
 You can add additional Plex server(s), but only in `http-only` mode.
 When running more than one, ensure each one has a unique `port`.

 To run another Plex server, make a copy of these files in another directory and configure the `conf` file for the additional server.
 Configure the `media`, `database`, and `transcode` directories, and give it a different `port`, `containername`, and `servername`.

+## More info
+For more information, see the [Official Docker container for Plex Media Server](https://github.com/plexinc/pms-docker) documentation.